s2l1/Headless-Samourai-Dojo/README.md

 ``
 We download the latest Bitcoin Core binaries (the application) and compare the file with the signed checksum.
 This is a precaution to make sure that this is an official release and not a malicious version trying to steal our money.

-Get the latest download links at bitcoincore.org/en/download (ARM Linux 32 bit), they change with each update.
-Then run the following commands (with adjusted filenames) and check the output where indicated:
+Get the latest download links at bitcoincore.org/en/download (ARM Linux 64 Bit), they change with each update.
+Then run the following commands (with adjusted filenames where needed).
 ```
 # download Bitcoin Core binary